-Yes, the new meters will have a digital display to be read manually.
+Yes, the new meters will have a digital display so meters can be read manually.

 The key to the system is a device called an ERT – Encoder-Receiver-Transmitter.
-This device is connected directly to a particular electronic register on the water meter.
-Typically, the ERT does nothing – it “sleeps,” waiting for the meter reader to approach.
+This device is connected directly to a special electronic register on the water meter.
+Normally, the ERT does nothing – it “sleeps,” waiting for the meter reader to approach.

-The handheld device or truck-mounted computer system matches the ERT identification number with each property and records it.
-The meter reader unloads the information to our billing system.
+The handheld device or truck-mounted computer system matches the ERT identification number with each property and records the reading.
+At the end of the day, the meter reader unloads the information to our billing system.

-Homeowners have the responsibility to ensure that clear, unobstructed access is provided to the meter if future maintenance needs to be performed.
+As well, homeowners have the responsibility to ensure that clear, unobstructed access is provided to the meter in the event that future maintenance needs to be performed.

-No, the new meters will be installed with equipment that transmits meter readings to computer equipment when meter readers walk or drive by your home by radiofrequency.
-These automated meters eliminate the need to obtain readings directly from the meter and improve efficiency and lower the meter reading program’s cost.
-With no moving parts, the meters will accurately measure water flow for the meter’s 20-year life.
+No, the new meters will be installed with equipment that transmits meter readings to computer equipment when meter readers drive by your home by way of radio frequency.
+These automated meters eliminate the need to obtain readings directly from the meter and therefore improve the efficiency and lower the cost of the meter reading program.
+With no moving parts, the meters will accurately measure water flow for the 20 year life of the meter.

-The radio is a battery-powered device.
-The battery’s expected life is 20 years, which coincides with the new meter’s expected life.
+The radio is a battery powered device.
+The expected life of the battery is 20 years which coincides with the expected life of the new meter.

 No, the radio transmissions occur on a frequency different from those used by television signals, cordless phones, garage doors and pacemakers.
 Also, the transmissions last less than one second.